pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

         return self.parameter_nodes
 {% endhighlight %}

 It takes the list of all the nodes in the graph.
-In addition, it needs to know the function of several nodes in the graph : the inputs, the ouputs, the expected outputs and the cost.
+In addition, it needs to know the function of several nodes in the graph: the inputs, the ouputs, the expected outputs and the cost.

-There are also two useful functions :
+There are also two useful functions:
-* `propagate` : to compute the outputs of the graph ;
+* `propagate`: to compute the outputs of the graph ;
-* `backpropagate` : to accumulate the gradient of the cost with respect to the parameters.
+* `backpropagate`: to accumulate the gradient of the cost with respect to the parameters.

 Finally, the method `reset_memoization` resets the flags for all the nodes and `get_parameter_nodes` returns the parameter nodes.
 The latter method is useful to give to the optimization algorithm the nodes for which it has to optimize the weights.